๐Ÿƒ Taroko Gorge Day Trip: Honest Review & Tips

 Shakadang Trail

-๐Ÿ“ Getting There: The Shakadang Trail starts here, near the entrance of the park.
+๐Ÿ“ Getting There: The Shakadang Trail starts here, near the park entrance.

 โฐ Suggested Duration: 2 hours